FellippeHeitor/InForm/docs/GIFPlay.md

 FUNCTION GIF_IsLoaded%% (Id AS LONG)
 ```

-Returns True if GIF file is completly loaded and ready for use.
+Returns True if GIF file is completely loaded and ready for use.

 ```vb
 FUNCTION GIF_GetWidth~& (Id AS LONG)